ianb/personal-history-archive/docs/activity-schema.md

 #### Session

-Browsers also have sessions: (TODO)
+Browsers also have sessions:

-`id`: a UUID for this session (changes each time the browser is restarted) (TODO)
+`id`: a UUID for this session (changes each time the browser is restarted)

-`startTime`: timestamp when it was started (TODO)
+`startTime`: timestamp when it was started

-`stopTime`: timestamp when it was closed (often null, because we can't always catch this; may be derived from last saved visit once a new session starts).
-(TODO)
+`endTime`: timestamp when it was closed (often null, because we can't always catch this; may be derived from last saved visit once a new session starts).
+(TODO: nothing sets this)

 #### Derived: